Proof Key for Code Exchange (PKCE)

 What is its purpose?

-The main purpose of doing this is to protect public clients from having an authorization code intercepted during an authentication exchange.
+PKCE’s main purpose is to prevent public clients from having an authorization code intercepted during an authentication exchange.

 How do I use it?